 Well, a few years (and a whole lot of Sega CD flops) later, gamers realized this video stuff wasn't all it was cracked up to be.
 Technical limitations became all too obvious, as did the lack of fulfilling gameplay to support the "cinematics."
 Nowadays, Sherlock and most of its ilk are looked at as laughingstocks.

 Now, I'm not one to write a game off immediately just because of generalizations regarding style.
 I do love It Came from the Desert, after all.
 Sadly, even upon being given a "fair shot," Consulting Detective proves itself to be a dud.

-Understand that I expect point-and-click mechanics from such an effort, but I do prefer that the gameplay not feel slow and laborious.
+Understand that I expect point-and-click mechanics from such a title, but I do prefer that the gameplay not feel slow and laborious.
 Sherlock's system isn't built for swiftness, and events unfold at a very unexciting pace.